Code No. 503.01 Student Conduct

 Approved: November 17, 1997

-Code No. 503.1R1 Student Suspension
+Code No. 503.1R1 Student Conduct -- Regulation

-1. Out-of-School Suspension-Out-of-school suspension is the removal of a student from the school environment for periods of short duration.
-Out-of-school suspension is to be used when other available school resources are unable to constructively remedy student misconduct.
+1. Out-of-school suspension is to be used when other available school resources are unable to constructively remedy student misconduct.

-A student may be suspended out of school for up to ten school days by a principal for a commission of gross or repeated infractions of school rules, regulations, policy or the law, or when the presence of the student will cause interference with the maintenance of the educational environment or the operation of the school.
-The principal may suspend students after conducting an informal investigation of the charges against the student, giving the student:
+2. A student may be suspended out of school for up to ten school days by a principal for a commission of gross or repeated infractions of school rules, regulations, policy or the law, or when the presence of the student will cause interference with the maintenance of the educational environment or the operation of the school.
+The principal may suspend students after conducting an investigation of the charges against the student, giving the student:

-3. The opportunity to respond to those charges.
+2. The opportunity to respond to those charges.

 At the principal's discretion, the student may be allowed to confront witnesses against the student or present witnesses on behalf of the student.